vitalxchange logo

 Good sleep – Tips to improve your child’s sleep

-Getting good sleep can be quite elusive to people on the autism spectrum.
+Getting good sleep can be quite elusive to many children.
 I know from experience just how big of an impact sleep deprivation can have on our ability to function at an optimal level.
 I have learned many things along my parenting journey that may just help you and your child get that restful night of sleep you need.

 Follow a routine